 Advanced Course of Study

 Advance preparation is required of all students.
 Each course will make available a book list and pre-work that is to be completed before the session begins, according to the deadlines set by the instructors.
 Course of Study at Duke Divinity has provided writing guidelines (pdf) to assist students in completion of their assignments with best academic practices.
 We ask that you would take particular note of the sections on plagiarism and asking for help.
 Students with learning disabilities should contact the director to discuss appropriate accommodations.
-Book lists and pre-work will be posted on a rolling basis through the end of January.

 The Divinity Bookshop is the preferred provider of textbooks for the Course of Study program.